16 days

 Trip Itinerary

 Arrival in Kathmandu (Tribhuvan International Airport).
 Transfer from airport on a private bus to hotel.
-Free evening, short pre-tour briefing before dinner.
+Free evening, short pre-tour briefing before Welcome dinner.

 Guided tour around Kathmandu, which includes visits to places listed in UNESCO World Heritage Sites and some historic and religious significance, such as Pashupatinath, Boudhanath & Swayambhunath (Monkey Temple), Hindu temples, Old palaces (in and around Durbar Square Area) and inner-city market squares.